No. 21 Notre Dame harasses Caleb Williams and hands No. 10 USC first loss in 48-20 drubbing

-Having lost twice in the three games, the Fighting Irish (6-2) bounced back against their longtime rivals in a big way.
+Having lost twice in the last three games, the Fighting Irish (6-2) bounced back against their longtime rivals from the West Coast in a big way.
 Watts had two of Notre Dame’s three first-half picks against Williams and then a 15-yard scoop-and-score with 3:27 left to add an exclamation point.

+“Obviously, we were coming off a loss to Louisville,” Watts said.
+“I was kind of angry from that.
+This was a big rivalry game.
+I just wanted to come out and dominate.”

 Benjamin Morrison had Notre Dame’s other interception of the half, leading to Audric Estime’s 1-yard plunge that put Notre Dame ahead 24-3.
 A week after wiping out a 17-point deficit to beat Arizona in overtime, the Trojans (6-1) had no such comeback in them.